mastodon/documentation/content/en/admin/config.md

 #### `ALLOWED_PRIVATE_ADDRESSES`

-Comma-separated specific addresses/subnets are allowed in outgoing HTTP queries.
+Comma-separated list of private IP addresses/subnets that are allowed in outgoing HTTP requests.
+Mastodon blocks HTTP requests to hosts on private IP address ranges (like `127.0.0.1` or `192.168.1.1/16`) to prevent [Server-side request forgeries](https://en.wikipedia.org/wiki/Server-side_request_forgery).
+This setting removes the specified IP addresses/subnets from being blocked.

 #### `AUTHORIZED_FETCH`